hasanmoudud/geocompr/main.md

 Various R interfaces or 'bridges' to dedicated GIS software have been created (see Chapter \@ref(gis)) so it's worth knowing what is out there even from an R spatial perspective: there may already be an existing (or in-development) bridge enabling functions implemented in other languages to be run from the R command line.
 This section briefly introduces the languages [C++](https://isocpp.org/), [Java](https://www.oracle.com/java/index.html) and [Python](https://www.python.org/) for geocomputation, in preparation for Chapter \@ref(gis).

-An feature of R (and Python) is that it is an interpreted language.
+An important feature of R (and Python) is that it is an interpreted language.
 This is advantageous because it enables interactive programming in a Read–Eval–Print Loop (REPL): code entered into the console is immediately executed and the result is printed, rather than waiting for the intermediate stage of compilation.
 On the other hand compiled languages such as C++, Java and Rust tend to run faster (after they have been compiled, which takes computer and programmer time).